 Asynchronous communication is the future.
 But it’s also the communication of the past.
-In fact, it’s been around since the dawn of carrier pigeons, telegrams, and smoke signals — all of which technically count.
+It’s been around since the dawn of carrier pigeons, telegrams, and smoke signals — all of which technically count.
 As do emails, texts, and chat messages.
 But how are we using it today?
 And, is it helping teams as effectively as we think it is?

 What is asynchronous communication?

-To understand asynchronous communication, let’s first look at synchronous communication.
+To understand asynchronous communication, let’s first look at its opposite: synchronous communication.

-Synchronous communication is any form of contact that’s done in real time.
-During a phone call, for example, two people deliver and receive communication in real time.
+Synchronous communication is any form of contact that takes place in real-time.
+During a phone call, for example, two people deliver and receive information together, at once.
 They’re synchronized.
-Getting up from your desk and going to talk to someone is another form, as is a brainstorming session, a video conference, a Skype call, or a one-on-one meeting.
+Getting up from your desk to talk to someone is another example, as is a brainstorming session, a video conference, a Skype call, or in-person meeting.

 Asynchronous communication, on the other hand, is when there’s a delay between the message sent and the recipient’s response.
-If someone didn’t pick up a phone call, and the dialer had to leave a voicemail, that would be a type of asynchronous communication.
+If someone didn’t answer a call, and the dialer had to leave a voicemail, that would be a type of asynchronous communication.
 Here are some more examples: